trpc/trpc/README.md

 </details>

-## Defining routes
+## Defining procedures (_endpoints / routes_)

+> - A procedure can be viewed as the equivalent of a REST-endpoint.
+> - There's no internal difference between queries and mutations apart from semantics.

-Defining routes is the same for queries, mutations, and subscription with the exception that subscriptions needs to return a `Subscription`-instance.
+Defining procedures is the same for queries, mutations, and subscription with the exception that subscriptions need to return a `Subscription`-instance.

 <details><summary>Example query without input argument</summary>